radekstepan/postcardfrom.us/README.md

 $ grunt minify
 ```

-Minified resources will be required on a page when `baseurl` parameter to Jekyll is not empty.
+Minified resources will be required on a page when `baseurl` parameter to Jekyll is empty (running on the root of our domain).
+Locally we run with a base url of say `/blog` to get the latest unminified grunt builds.

 ##Customization